Retail cannabis sales exceed $785 million; commission enacts plan to issue delivery licenses to social equity and economic opportunity applicants

 The first sales began on November 20, 2018, when two licensed retail stores began selling cannabis to adults.
-At the end of 2019, more than 30 stores were open, and the state had logged more than $420 million in sales, generating an estimated $71 million in state tax revenue and up to $11.8 million in tax revenue for municipalities.
-The state’s first-of-its-kind social equity program finally began to show signs of success in 2019 after some frustrating initial delays.
-Additionally, the Cannabis Control Commission published draft regulations for home delivery and social consumption and is working to finalize those policies.
+By the end of summer 2020, more than 60 stores were open, and the state had logged more than $785 million in sales, generating an estimated $150 million in tax revenue.

 Unfortunately, in response to the COVID-19 pandemic, on March 23, 2020, Gov. Baker ordered adult-use cannabis businesses to shut down.
 This unpopular order lasted two months before it was announced that stores would be allowed to reopen for curbside delivery beginning on May 25.